elliotlozano/bollinger_band_trading_algo/README.md

 # Algorithmic Trading
-`This application automates trading for  variety of cryptocurrency portfolios by leveraging a fibonacci retracement strategy that executes trades at "buy" or "sell" zones.`
+`This application automates the process of trading assets by leveraging a Bollinger Band strategy that executes trades once "buy" or "sell" conditions are met.`

 ---

 ## Description

-Description of project, target audience, practical uses.
+Our team believes the pathway to successful trading is by sticking to a certain technique or set of principles and not straying away from them.
+This enables us to take the emotion out of trading

 ---